 Doing that, then taking all the RHS terms on LHS & taking volume integral common we can obtain as shown below :-

 Choice of control volume dv is arbitary hence to have volume integrand equal to 0, function inside integral should also be zero.
 Keeping that in mind, we can finally obtain :-

 Last 2 equation shown above are same but just written in index notation!

 Abov equation is nothing but Navier-Cauchy Equation or Navier-Equation of Equilibrium.

 Navier-Cauchy Equation or Navier-Equation of Equilibrium

 This is the well-known Navier-Cauchy Equation or Navier-Equation of Equilibrium.
 In a simple word, it is a mathematical representation of Newton’s Second Law of Motion written for a fluid material in a control volume space.
-On LHS we have Unsteady & Convection term which if simplified (with the help of continuity equation) can be shown as a product of fluid density & total derivative of fluid acceleration which is nothing but the rate of change of fluid momentum that’s equal to RHS where we have Surface and Body Force which is what Newton’s Second Law of Motion talks about!
+On LHS we have the Unsteady & Convection term which if simplified (with the help of a continuity equation) can be shown as a product of fluid density & total derivative of fluid acceleration which is nothing but the rate of change of fluid momentum that’s equal to RHS where we have Surface and Body Force which is what Newton’s Second Law of Motion talks about!

 A complete mathematical description of the surface force term is still pending in Navier-Cauchy Equation.
 For a specific type of fluid, the surface force can be mathematically described which will eventually lead to the famous Navier-Stokes Equation.
 Let’s keep that discussion for the IInd part of this blog 😉